mahavedalla/mahavedalla/docs/questions/issara/is-it-permissible-for-a-buddhist-to-believe-in-god.md

-# Is it permissible for a Buddhist to believe in God?
+Question: Is it permissible for a Buddhist to believe in God?
 Answer in Brief: -
  Category: Issara
 Sutta References: -